raphlinus/raphlinus.github.io/_posts/2021-01-13-oklab-critique.md

 ![iso-luma patches in IPT](/assets/iso_luma_ipt.png)
 ![iso-luma patches in Oklab](/assets/iso_luma_oklab.png)

-The first is a collection of color patches with the same luma (I) value in IPT, and the second with the same luma (L) in Oklab.
-To my eyes, the second has more uniform luminance, while in IPT blues are too dark and yellow-greens are too light.
+The first is a collection of color patches with the same lightness (I) value in IPT, and the second with the same lightness (L) in Oklab.
+To my eyes, the second has more uniform lightness, while in IPT blues are too dark and yellow-greens are too light.

 It's also possible to evaluate this claim objectively.
 The L* axis in CIELAB is widely agreed to predict lightness.
 Thus, deviations from it are a bad sign.
 The plots below show a scatterplot of random colors, with CIELAB L* on the horizontal axis, and the lightness axis of IPT and Oklab on the vertical axis: